Human trafficking has become the third largest criminal enterprise globally enslaving millions. We won’t stop until all are free.

 The rapid expansion of the modern slave trade threatens the stability of all nations.
-The Global Slavery Index estimates that there are approximately 45.8 million people enslaved worldwide, and that slavery is present, in some form, in 167 countries.
+The Global Slavery Index estimates that there are over 40 million people enslaved worldwide, and that slavery is present, in some form, in 167 countries.
 The modern slave trade is operated and sustained by a variety of actors: individual traffickers, family networks, small businesses, and a large range of criminal organizations.
 Human trafficking presents a massive societal problem because it has been proven to break down family relations, stimulate organized crime, worsen public health crises such as HIV/AIDS, and weaken the integrity of law enforcement and government agencies.

 Human trafficking has grown to the third largest criminal enterprise globally, and continues to expand at a rapid rate.
 Unfortunately, trafficking most often occurs through the exploitation of vulnerable populations.
 The majority of trafficking victims are taken from less developed regions of the world (Africa, South and Southeast Asia, Central and South America) and transported to regions where they will be most “profitable.”
 Still, developed nations face large trafficking concerns as well.
 The U.S., for instance, is both a destination country for international trafficking, as well as a source for its own national trafficking networks.